Skip to Content

 Reset the VR Headset

-Sometimes, the Oculus headset may experience temporary bugs that can cause unexpected crashes.
+Sometimes, the Oculus headset may experience temporary bugs that can cause unexpected performance issues, like this one.

 To resolve this, try force-rebooting the headset by pressing the “Power” and “Volume Down” buttons for up to 20 seconds and selecting “Boot device” from the list of options on the screen.

-If this doesn’t help fix the constant crashing issue, reset your Oculus headset to its factory settings.
+If this doesn’t help, reset your Oculus headset to its factory settings.

 However, forcing resetting will delete all your saved game progress, and you will have to start from scratch once the device resets.
 Therefore, before you proceed with this step, save your important data on the device using the Cloud Backup.